 Where an employee is subjected to a detriment, such as being denied a training opportunity or a promotion because he/she made or supported a complaint or raised a grievance under the Equality Act 2010, or because he or she is suspected of doing so.
-However, an employee is not protected from victimisation if he or she acted maliciously or made or supported an untrue complaint.
+However, an employee is not protected from victimisation if he or she acted maliciously or made or supported an untrue complaint

 - 4.4.1 The protected characteristics of marriage and civil partnership, and pregnancy and maternity are not currently covered in the areas of: - Harassment - Associative discrimination - Perceptive discrimination - 4.5 College staff will not discriminate or harass a customer or member of the public in the provision of goods, facilities or services. - 4.6 We will make reasonable adjustments to overcome barriers to using services caused by disability.
 A reasonable adjustment may include the removal, adaption or alteration of physical features (as long as this is not unreasonably difficult). - 4.7 Staff who feel they have experienced harassment or bullying by students, customers, suppliers, or visitors should notify their manager, or if this is not possible, speak to HR.
 Students who have experienced harassment should speak to their Personal Tutor or any Safeguarding Officer. - 4.8 Promoting equality of opportunity is important at Bridgwater and Taunton College and integrated into all activities undertaken within the College, from Strategic and Operational Planning, development, delivery and assessment of curriculum, and recruitment and employment of staff.
-We also ensure equality of opportunity is an integral part of new ventures, such as design and build of new facilities and engagement of contractors. - 4.9 The College has adopted Race as the Single Equality Objective for the period 2016-20 and has identified a number of objectives to seek to increase the proportion of black and minority ethnic staff in the College. - 4.10 The College also seeks to raise awareness of the nine protected characteristics and will seek opportunities to widen awareness, and celebrate the diversity, of the College community and wider world. - 4.11 The Equality and Diversity agenda is progressed at the College principally through the Equality & Diversity Committee (Staff and Students).
-Other focus groups for Protected Characteristic groups are held from time to time and students run an active LGBTEA group.
+We also ensure equality of opportunity is an integral part of new ventures, such as design and build of new facilities and engagement of contractors. - 4.9 The College will continue with Race as the Single Equality Objective for the period 2020-24 and will incorporate Black Lives Matter into this objective. - 4.10 The College is committed to seeking to reduce any gender pay gap and will report on progress towards this annually.